jackson15j/cv/craig_astill_cv.md

   Spring Boot.
 * Spring Boot Application was deployed both to an internal Cisco cloud and to a Google Kubernetes Cluster (the latter configured myself).
-* Design & implemented the Continuous Integration/Deployment pipeline for our application using Jenkins' declarative syntax, Maven and Docker.
+* Designed & implemented the Continuous Integration/Deployment pipeline for our application using Jenkins' declarative syntax, Maven and Docker.
 * Deployed internal test Tomcat servers via Ansible.